-Well, “purely” isn’t exactly true, a dog always has to think and to watch what you’re doing at least a little bit, in order to not get lost.
+Well, “purely” isn’t exactly true, a dog always has to think and watch what you’re doing at least a little bit, in order to not get lost.
 But what I mean by this is that he isn’t mentally stimulated in these sports.
 The best examples are fetch sports.
 Your dog has to pay attention where to fetch the disk or toy, sure.
-But he doesn’t have to figure out where to find something are how to manage an obstacle parkour.
+But he doesn’t have to figure out where to find something or how to manage an obstacle parkour.

 This is sort of Frisbee specifically for dogs.

 A great sport for very high energy small pooches, such as Jack Russell or Poodles.
 However, it’s only an option if your dog loves to fetch.
 If he gets bored after 5 minutes, that’s not the right sport for him.
 Some dogs also have to be trained to fetch, first.
 Baloo, e.g. can’t fetch.
 Before I got him I didn’t even know that was possible.
 I thought all dogs are born with the instinct to fetch.
 But nope, he really can’t do it 😉

 In competitions, there are different jumps and styles how the dog has to fetch the disc.
 If you aim to do this sport in a competitive way, then it can still be mentally very demanding for your pooch.
 Because you will have to teach him different styles of fetching the disc, different jumps and so on.
 This is a good example of a real professional flying disc dog.

 But it can also easily be practiced in your backyard, just get yourself a disc and let your pup fetch it.

 Ah yes, you also have to know how to throw a disc 😉